 Tell me more about the 'portrait' photos of the newlyweds.

-So do we need to feed you..?
+Should we feed you..?

 Will you visit the venue before hand?